beny-bee/Wave2Page/README.md

 ## Running interface for the first time
 These sections show how to create virtual environment for our script and how to install dependencies.
 The first thing to do is to install Python 3.11.
+Then follow this instructions:

+1. Install MuseScore 4 on your distribution: https://musescore.org/en/download

-1. Open folder in terminal
+2. Open folder in terminal
 ```bash
 cd <root_folder_of_project>/
 ```
-2. Create virtual env
+3. Create virtual env
 ```bash
 python3 -m venv venv/
 ```
-3. Open virtual env
+4. Open virtual env
 ```bash
 source venv/bin/activate
 ```
-4. Install required dependencies
+5. Install required dependencies
 ```bash
 pip install -r requirements.txt
 ```